FlexW/Voxelsworld/README.md

 ## Controls

-W                  - Move forward
+* W                  - Move forward
-S                  - Move backward
+* S                  - Move backward
-A                  - Move left
+* A                  - Move left
-D                  - Move right
+* D                  - Move right
-Move mouse         - Look around
+* Move mouse         - Look around
-Left mouse button  - Brick block
+* Left mouse button  - Brick block
-Right mouse button - Place block
+* Right mouse button - Place block

 ## Configuration

 In the `data` folder you can find a file called `voxelsworld.ini`.
 Have a look at the values and change them to you liking.
-Set for example `free_fly = 0` to very basic gravity.
+Set for example `free_fly = 0` to get very basic gravity.

 ## Requirements